⚖️ KRE vs XLF Comparison · Free & No Signup

 ❓ KRE vs XLF — Frequently Asked Questions

 KRE fell roughly 40% during the March 2023 regional bank crisis (SVB, Signature Bank, First Republic collapses), while XLF fell only 15%.
 SVB was actually in KRE's portfolio.
 The crisis demonstrated clearly: KRE concentrates the exact risk that materialized (smaller bank vulnerability to deposit runs and unrealized bond losses).
-XLF's mega-bank dominance (JPMorgan) actually benefited — JPMorgan acquired First Republic, boosting its position.
+XLF's mega-bank dominance (JPMorgan) actually benefited.
+JPMorgan acquired First Republic, boosting its position.

-Equal weighting ensures that smaller regional banks have meaningful representation — if KRE used market-cap weighting, a handful of larger regionals would dominate and it would look more like a mid-cap bank fund than a true regional banking index.
+Equal weighting ensures that smaller regional banks have meaningful representation.
+If KRE used market-cap weighting, a handful of larger regionals would dominate and it would look more like a mid-cap bank fund than a true regional banking index.
 Equal weighting also means KRE is inherently tilted toward smaller, less liquid banks compared to cap-weighted approaches.
 This increases both the potential return (small bank outperformance) and the risk (less diversification at the stock level).

 KRE tends to outperform XLF when: (1) regional bank margins expand from a stable rate environment, (2) credit quality is improving, (3) regional M&A activity picks up (consolidation creates value), or (4) investors rotate from growth to value/cyclicals.
-KRE is a high-beta financial bet — it amplifies sector moves.
+KRE is a high-beta financial bet that amplifies sector moves.
 In "soft landing" scenarios where rates stabilize and credit holds up, regional banks can significantly outperform.

 VFH (Vanguard Financials ETF, 0.10%) is nearly identical to XLF in exposure and cost.
 VFH holds more companies (~400 vs XLF's 74) including some mid-cap financials.
-For diversified financials exposure, VFH vs XLF is a close call — see our XLF vs VFH comparison.
+For diversified financials exposure, VFH vs XLF is a close call.
+See our XLF vs VFH comparison.
 Neither KRE nor VFH/XLF is clearly superior; it depends on whether you want the concentrated regional bank bet (KRE) or broad sector exposure (XLF/VFH).

 New to ETF investing?
 See answers to the most common ETF questions →